Benitocr/money-tracker/README.md

 ![Javascript](https://img.shields.io/badge/Javascipt-blue)

 ## Purpose
-Money tracker is an application that allows to keep track of your money while you are traveling, .
+[Money tracker](https://bens-money-tracker.herokuapp.com/) is an application that allows to keep track of your money while you are traveling, .

+Here is the link to the deployed app: https://bens-money-tracker.herokuapp.com/
 ## Built with
 * Javascript
 * NPM Packages